PlasmaEye/Chocolate-Chip-Cookies/README.md

 - add, commit, push changes
 - create a pull request

-##Wet Ingredients
+##Ingredients
 - 1 cup (2 sticks) unsalted butter, room temperature
 - 1/2 cup granulated sugar
-- 1 cup packed light-brown sugar
+- 1 1/3 cup packed light-brown sugar
+- 2 teaspoons vanilla (preferably Mexican)
+- 2 eggs
+- 1 teaspoon Baking Powder
+- 1 teaspoon Baking Soda
-- 1 teaspoon salt
+- 1 teaspoon Salt
+- 3 cups Flour
+- 6 ounces semi-sweet chocolate chips (half-bag)

+###Cream Together
+- 1 cup (2 sticks) unsalted butter, room temperature
+- 1/2 cup granulated sugar
+- 1 1/3 cup packed light-brown sugar
+After mixing, let sit for at least 5 minutes to let the sugars dissolve in the butter.

+###Mix In
-- 2 teaspoons pure vanilla extract
+- 2 teaspoons vanilla (preferably Mexican)
-- 2 large eggs
+- 2 eggs

-##Dry Ingredients
+Mix until slightly fluffy.

+###Combine
+- 1 teaspoon Baking Soda
+- 1 teaspoon Baking Powder
+- 1 teaspoon Salt
+- 1 cup Flour
+Stir together then add to existing mixture.

+###Mix In
-- 2 1/4 cups all-purpose flour
+- 2 cups Flour
-- 1/2 teaspoon baking soda
-- 2 cups (about 12 ounces) semisweet and/or milk chocolate chips
+- 6 ounces semi-sweet chocolate chips
-- Walnuts
-- Lots of Gluten
-- dog hair
+Add the flour a cup at a time.
+Add the chocolate chips after adding the last cup of flour and before blending.
+This keeps the chocolate chips from clumping at the bottom of the bowl.

-##Cooking Directions
+##Baking Directions
 - Preheat oven to 350 degrees.
-- In a small bowl, whisk together the flour and baking soda; set aside.
-- In the bowl of an electric mixer fitted with the paddle attachment, combine the butter with both sugars; beat on medium speed until light and fluffy.
-- Reduce speed to low; add the salt, vanilla, and eggs.
-Beat until well mixed, about 1 minute.
-- Add flour mixture; mix until just combined.
-- Stir in the chocolate chips.

-- Drop heaping tablespoon-size balls of dough about 2 inches apart on baking sheets lined with parchment paper.
+- Roll the dough into balls about the size of a golf ball and place on a cookie sheet.
+Space the balls about 2 inches apart.
-- Bake until cookies are golden around the edges, but still soft in the center, 8 to 10 minutes.
+- Bake until the tops of the cookies start to crack and the sides start to brown, usually 8 to 10 minutes.
-- Remove from oven, and let cool on baking sheet 1 to 2 minutes.
+- Take the cookies out of the oven and leave on the cookie sheet until the sheet is cool enough to hold.
+This lets the cookies cook a little bit more.
 - Transfer to a wire rack, and let cool completely.

 ##Storage Directions